hbz/laser3/documentation/upgrade.md

 ### Configuration

 Accessing configuration through dot notation *(config.a.b.c)* has been **deprecated**.
-The configuration should be accessed via *de.laser.helper.ConfigMapper* so that settings can be validated at any time.
+The configuration should be accessed via *de.laser.utils.ConfigMapper* so that settings can be validated at any time.

 ### Database Migrations